ajitkumarkp/OpenVino/gaze__mouse_control/README.md

 ---------------
 mc_update_time (msecs): 0.0

+Note:

 - Using GPU as the inference device improves the FPS from 19 to 26.

-- However, using GPU the model load time is very high.
-Note, however, according to Intel documentation this problem can be solved for subsequent runs by enabling caching of the OpenCL kernels.
+- Using GPU the model load time is very high.
+However, according to Intel documentation this problem can be solved for subsequent runs by enabling caching of the OpenCL kernels.

 3. Edge Cases